Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 \subsection{Trips Generation (step~\lgText{\threeCircled})}

-Trips are the building blocks for modeling vehicular traffic flow into a simulation.
+Trips are the building blocks for modeling vehicular traffic.
 A trip is identified by a departure time, an origin and a destination point.
-SUMO includes several tools to model trips starting from realistic socio-economic data, and also to generate synthetic trips.
+A trip is associated with one unique vehicle.